-Thank you to the over 600 people who joined us on Wednesday, April 26th for Facing History’s 2017 Chicago Benefit Dinner!
+Thank you to the over 500 people who joined us on Friday, May 4 for the Facing History Chicago Benefit Lunch!

 When & Where

-Stay tuned for information on the 2018 Chicago Benefit Dinner!
+Stay tuned for information on the 2019 Chicago Benefit Lunch!

-Demand for Facing History's professional development from teachers is at its highest in our 25 years of service in Chicago.
-Adding to our work across the region, our new Partner School initiative both broadens and deepens Facing History's impact in individual schools.
-Facing History's ever expanding teacher network in the Chicago region allows us to reach more than 350,000 middle and high school students in public, independent, charter and religious schools each year.
-Facing History equips teachers with the tools they need to help students thrive in a diverse, 21st century world.
+In Chicago, demand from teachers, administrators, and districts for Facing History's professional development is growing at a rapid pace.
+Adding to our work across the region, we are poised to begin a deeper partnership with the Chicago Public Schools - bringing Facing History's rich curricula to every middle and high school in the district.
+Facing History's ever-expanding teacher network in the greater Chicago region allows us to reach more than 570,000 middle and high school students in public, independent, charter and religious schools each year.
+Every day, Facing History provides teachers with the tools they need to empower students to become engaged, informed, and active citizens of tomorrow.

 Learn more about our impact on the Chicago Page.

-We would like to thank the following corporate sponsors for their generous support of the 2017 Chicago Benefit Dinner:
+We would like to thank the following sponsors for their generous support of the 2018 Chicago Benefit Lunch.

-Facing History and Ourselves extends special thanks to the corporations that provide leadership support to our programs in Chicago and worldwide.
+Facing History and Ourselves extends special thanks to the corporations that provide leadership support to our programs in the Chicago Area and worldwide.

 For more information, please contact Molly Matthias at [email protected] or at 312-345-3221.